triberians/api-documentation/source/includes/answers.md

 --------- | -----------
 ID | The ID of the answer to add a vote

-## Delete a Vote for a Specific Answer
+## Remove Upvote for a Specific Answer

 ```shell